kaleidawave/ezno/checker/specification/specification.md

 type X = string;
 {
 	type X = number;
-	const a: X = 3;
+	const a: X = "hello world";
 }
 ```

-- Type 3 is not assignable to type X
+- Type "hello world" is not assignable to type X

 #### Type has no generics